abarbu/haskell-torch/README.md

 ## Haskell-Torch

-*If you've manged to find this package, you should ignore it for now.
-We'll have an official release in a week or two!*
+Still a work in progress.
+Stay tuned for updates.

-Practical deep learning in Haskell built on the same C++ foundations as PyTorch.
+Practical deep learning in Haskell built on the same C++ foundations as PyTorch with an extensive ecosystem.
+We've got Tensorboard support, efficient image manipulation support with imagemagick, HDF5 and Mat file support, and reinforcement learning with the OpenAI Gym (with Box2D and MuJoCo).
 Same speed, more safety, comprehensive, lots of pretrained models, and it works today.
 [Check out examples of how to build typesafe CNNs like AlexNet and ResNet and language models based on stacked LSTMs, along with GANs and VAEs.
 You'll see how to efficiently stream data to them from datasets like MNIST, load pretrained models from PyTorch, transfer weights back to PyTorch, use Tensorboard, and everything else you need to write deep learning code in Haskell.](https://github.com/abarbu/haskell-torch/tree/master/haskell-torch/src/Torch/Tutorial)

+*Unfortunately, Haskell suffers from major issues and limitations that basically make it useless as a language for machine learning or game development.
+We need your help GHC devs!
+See below*

 ### Why?